 Mr. Botts graduated from Mississippi State University with a BSIE and an MBA.

-Prior to co-founding the Aggie Angel Network, Mr. Hakim was the General Manager of the Research Valley Innovation Center (RVIC), a technology based incubator providing business strategy and intellectual property consulting services and fundraising assistance to over 50 startups in the life sciences, clean energy, information technology and advanced materials domains.
+Omar was the co-founder and first managing director of the Aggie Angel Network, which is now one of the most active angel networks in Texas.
+Prior to co-founding the AAN, Omar was the General Manager of the Research Valley Innovation Center (RVIC), a non-profit business incubator providing strategy and intellectual property consulting services and fundraising assistance to over 50 technology startups.

-Prior to leading the RVIC, Mr. Hakim was co-founder of IP Knowledge Ventures, Inc. (doing business as IP Tactics), an intellectual property monetization and professional services firm.
-Mr. Hakim identified promising IP acquisitions, performed IP valuation analysis and presented investment recommendations to investors and hedge funds.
+Prior to leading the RVIC, Omar was co-founder of IP Tactics, an IP monetization and professional services firm.
+Omar identified promising patent portfolio acquisitions, performed valuation analysis and presented recommendations to investment groups and hedge funds.

-Prior to co-founding IP Tactics, Mr. Hakim was with Accenture for ten years.
-Mr. Hakim founded their Asia region network consulting practice which supported all network engagements across 15 countries.
-Mr. Hakim was responsible for regional account planning, alliance management, sales support, proposal development, project reviews, quality oversight, opportunity pipeline tracking, relationship management and communications with senior client and Accenture executives.
-He grew his consulting practice’s revenues from zero to 5% of the entire regional market unit’s annual revenues in two years.
+Prior to co-founding IPT, Omar was with Accenture for ten years.
+Omar founded Accenture’s Asia region network consulting practice which supported all network engagements across 15 countries.
+Omar was responsible for regional account planning, alliance management, sales support, proposal development, project reviews, quality oversight, opportunity pipeline tracking, relationship management and communications with senior client and Accenture executives.
+He grew his consulting practiceʼs revenues from zero to 5% of the entire regional market unit’s annual revenues in two years.

-Prior to relocating to Asia, Mr. Hakim worked in Accenture’s New Business Models group, providing consulting services to startups.
-Mr. Hakim was also liaison to Cisco Systems, where his responsibilities included identifying joint venture opportunities, performing due diligence and reporting investment recommendations to Accenture Technology Ventures (a $1 billion VC fund).
-Mr. Hakim also managed one of Accenture’s five patent portfolios which was made up of over 500 awarded and pending patents.
+Prior to relocating to Asia, Omar worked in Accentureʼs New Business Models group, providing consulting services to startups.
+Omar was also a liaison to Accenture Technology Ventures ($1 billion VC fund), supporting due diligence and making investment recommendations.
+Omar also managed one of Accentureʼs five patent portfolios which was made up of over 500 awarded and pending patents.

-Mr. Hakim holds a BS in Applied Mathematics with a minor in Electrical Engineering from the University of New Mexico and an MS in Technology Commercialization from The University of Texas at Austin.
-He has been awarded three patents and has numerous patents pending.
+Omar earned his BS in Applied Mathematics with a minor in EE, and his MS in Technology Commercialization.
+He has been awarded seven patents and has over 15 patents pending.

 Dr. David Hickson, Director